 ‘Bagman gave you a ten and Crouch gave you an eight.’
 Katie Bell edged round the corner of the tent.

 She really wants something from me.
 He turned away.
 The note…

-Harry paused, then turned back round.
+Harry took a deep breath and turned back around.
 ‘Thanks.
 What’re they out of?’

 ‘Ten, of course.’
 She beamed.
 ‘You did really well, Harry.
 I’m not sure, but I think they only took points off because you stopped to watch the dragons fight and took a little longer than the Beauxbatons champion.’